 The Wyndham-Carseland Bow River Access Proposal has been submitted to Alberta Parks to access the Carseland Weir river access ramp to the west of the Wyndham-Carseland Provincial Park.
 The park’s day-use area. would be used as a staging area and a road improvement would connect to the boat ramp to the west.
 The proposal has been well received by provincial government agencies with further site development discussion expected to take place later this year.

-In the meantime, the only river access site available to the riverboat community, at the east of Highway 24 and the bridge across the Bow River have been closed by Alberta Transportation due to perceived liability and regulatory compliance issues.
-Discussions with highway management staff did not ease the entrenched decision to close trailered boat access to the river.
-A Petition – Request for Action on behalf of more than 100 riverboat users has been submitted to the Minister, Albert Transportation, Rick McIver requesting that the river access site be reopened to the public.
+In the meantime, the only river access site available to the riverboat community, at the east of Highway 24 and the bridge across the Bow River was closed by Alberta Transportation due to perceived liability and regulatory compliance issues.
+A Petition – Request for Action on behalf of more than 100 riverboat users was submitted to the Minister, Albert Transportation, Rick McIver requesting that the river access site be reopened to the public.
+Discussions finally resolved the situation and the river access site was reopened in May 2021.